Services

 Eligible expenses

-• Fees paid to collaborators, mentors, and creative resources.
+• Fees paid to collaborators, mentors, and creative resources, plus studio costs, materials, and production elements essential to creation.

-• Artistic, presentation, exhibition, and administrative fees and costs, including installation, rehearsal, venue, and production costs (excluding film production).
+• Artistic, presentation, exhibition, and administrative fees and costs, including installation, rehearsal, venue, production, publicity, marketing, and outreach.

 Eligible geographic areas